canonical/juju-dashboard/HACKING.md

 To get started working on the dashboard you will need to set up a local development environment and you will also need access to a Juju controller (JAAS may be sufficient to get started).

-Once set up you might like to take a look at our [codebase overview and development guidelines](#codebase-and-development-guidelines).

 If you want to you can set up the dashboard inside a [Multipass](https://multipass.run) container.
 This will provide a clean